saibotsivad/smartstrap/public/content/index.md

 PHP templating engine with some good basic functionality buit in.

-The included template is the Twitter Bootstrap, because it's well written and conforms to specs very well.
+The included template is the Twitter Bootstrap, because it's well written and conforms to specs pretty well.

 There's more information available [here](about), some instructions on [how to use](howto), and a [demo][demo] as well.